annekarolle/annekarolle/README.md

 ## Group Projects

 <p>kenzieMed is a scheduling system for appointments and exams, making life easier for doctors and users.
-This project was developed in modules M3 (frontend) and M4 (backend), as a group project. <a href="https://github.com/grupo-1-projeto-frontend-t12](https://github.com/grupo-1-projeto-frontend-t12">Click here to check out the complete project!</a>
+This project was developed in modules M3 (frontend) and M4 (backend), as a group project. <a href="https://github.com/grupo-1-projeto-frontend-t12">Click here to check out the complete project!</a>
 </p>

+<p>G28 - Motors is a Fullstack project for a car sales e-commerce.
+The project was developed as a group requirement for the completion of the Fullstack Web Development course at Kenzie Academy Brazil.
+Node.js with Express and TypeScript were used for the back-end, while the front-end was developed using React and TypeScript.  <a href="https://github.com/E-commerce-Motors-g28-t14">Click here to check out the complete project!</a></p>